 I wanted to share a few new traditions we are adding in to our Christmas this year!
 Keeping Christ at the center of our Christmas is essential, so we have been thoughtfully discussing how best to do this with our children as they get older, especially with Collins this year.
 We decided that we will not be pretending Santa is real.
 For many reasons, but mostly because we don’t see the necessity of it in order to experience the true joy of Christmas, which is found only in Christ and the true meaning of the season.
 Although we both grew up doing Santa and enjoying it, we both feel that the works-based, “Santa’s watching… therefore, be good” is confusing to the same child whom we are trying to teach the importance of grace to.
 Teaching grace on its own is difficult, even to an adult, so to add in something that is quite opposing to what grace is around the Christmas season, doesn’t seem helpful to us as parents or to the children God’s entrusted to us.

 This is just the plan that seems to make most sense to us.
 Now, does that mean we won’t watch the fun movies like The Polar Express or Elf?
 No. Does it mean we won’t read stories or sing fun songs that reference Santa?
-No!
+Possibly not!
 It means that, as we have fun pretending we’ll refer back to the real meaning of Christmas.
 As they get older and are able to understand more, we can discuss the history of the real St. Nicholas that the world’s Santa today is based off of.
 Like if someone were to dress up today as a shepherd or one of the wise men… Santa’s today do the same.
 Will they still like to pretend he is?
 Maybe.
 Will that be okay?
 Maybe…just kidding 🙂 they are children!
 Having fun pretending is okay.
 Again, keeping Christ at the center of the season is our focus, so we plan to make less of a big deal about Santa and make the biggest deal out of celebrating the birth of our savior, Jesus!
-God is sovereign, and I trust that He can work in and through our children’s hearts far greater than any “plan” or “traditions” we set around Christmas, therefore, we plan, but we don’t cling to the salvation of our children’s souls to that plan.
+God is sovereign, and I trust that He can work in and through our children’s hearts far greater than any “plan” or “traditions” we set around Christmas, therefore, we plan, but we don’t cling to the salvation of our children’s souls to that plan- to our plans for them.
 THE plan is already sorted out by God for them!

 f o r u s . . .